-- If a clinic maintains and practices the referral SOPs as described above, then score as fully met. - If a clinic does not maintain or does not practice the referral SOPs as described above, then score as not met. - If the record shows more than 20% deficiency on the above, then score as not met.
+- If the clinic has written referral SOPs and practices it, then score as fully met. - If the clinic does not have written referral SOPs or does not practice it, then score as not met.

-46 A dental surgeon is required to refer all those patients to an appropriate dental clinic/surgery, who cannot be/should not be managed at his/her clinic due to the limited scope of services, nature of their ailment or due to an emergency or medico legal nature.
+36 A dental surgeon is required to refer all those patients to an appropriate dental clinic/surgery, who cannot be/should not be managed at his/her clinic due to the limited scope of services, nature of their ailment or due to an emergency or medico legal nature.
 This needs critical judgment and ethical decision by the dentist.
-Check the referral record to ascertain whether the required details such as serial number, name, son/ daughter of/wife of /address, contact no., symptoms/provisional diagnosis, prognosis, reasons for referral, date and time of referral, place of referral, etc. referred in past 12 months, are available at the clinic.
+Check the referral record to ascertain whether the required details such as serial number, name, son/daughter of/wife of /address, contact no., symptoms/provisional diagnosis, prognosis, reasons for referral, date and time of referral, place of referral, etc. referred in past 12 months, are available at the clinic.

-Ind 52.
-The clinic has list of contact numbers of the referral facilities, medico legal authorities, concerned police stations, ambulance/rescue services and social services organizations
+Ind 41.
+The clinic has list of contact numbers of the referral facilities, medico legal authorities, concerned police stations, and ambulance/rescue services